boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ![Default Color settings](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/map-defaultcolor.png)

-The default color will apply for conditions not satisfied by the advance color customization.
+The default color will be applied for conditions not satisfied by the advanced color customization.

 ### Rule

 You can select the rule settings by clicking the `Rule` radio button.
-The color customization window renders as follows.
+The color customization window will render as follows:

 ![Rule Color settings](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/map-rulesettings.png)

-You can change `Based on field and summary type` as gradient type.
-The `Value Type` can be changed with value or percentage.
+You can change the `Based on field and summary type` to gradient type.
+The `Value Type` can be changed to value or percentage.

-You can choose a series of colors with the `Fill` color picker using the multiple condition sets: greater than, less than, equal to, not equal to, between, Not between, greater than or equal to, and less than or equal to.
+You can choose a series of colors using the `Fill` color picker for multiple condition sets: greater than, less than, equal to, not equal to, between, not between, greater than or equal to, and less than or equal to.
 You can customize the legend name by providing the necessary values inside the condition name.
 You can also add multiple conditions.

 ![Choropleth map Rule Color Setting changes](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/choroplethmap-rulesetchanges.png)

 ### Individual

 You can select the rule settings by clicking the `Individual` radio button.
-The color customization window renders like this.
+The color customization window will render like this:

 ![Individual settings](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/map-individual-settings.png)

 This type renders with the individual default color for each value of the map.
-You can change its color with the individual color pickers.
-If you want to reset your changes return to the default color using the `Reset.`
+You can change the color using the individual color pickers.
+If you want to reset your changes, return to the default color using the `Reset` button.

-You can save your changes by clicking the `Save.` Now, the map renders with changes.
+Save your changes by clicking `Save`.
+Now, the map will render with the changes.

 ![Choropleth map Individual settings changes](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/choropleth-map-individualsetting.png)